US employers scaled back hiring in April but still added 175,000 jobs in the face of higher rates

-WASHINGTON (AP) — The nation’s employers pulled back on their hiring in April, adding a modest 175,000 jobs in a sign that persistently high interest rates may be starting to take a bigger toll on the world’s largest economy.
+WASHINGTON (AP) — The nation’s employers pulled back on their hiring in April but still added a decent 175,000 jobs in a sign that persistently high interest rates may be starting to slow the robust U.S. job market.

 Friday’s government report showed that last month’s hiring gain was down sharply from the blockbuster increase of 315,000 in March.
-And it was well below the 233,000 gain that economists had predicted for April, suggesting that the Federal Reserve’s aggressive streak of rate hikes may finally be cooling the pace of hiring.
+And it was well below the 233,000 gain that economists had predicted for April.

-Even with the slowdown, last month’s job growth amounted to a decent increase, though it was the lowest monthly job growth since October.
-With the nation’s households continuing their steady spending, many employers have had to keep hiring to meet their customer demand.
+Yet the moderation in the pace of hiring, along with a slowdown last month in wage growth, will likely be welcomed by the Federal Reserve, which has kept interest rates at a two-decade high to fight persistently elevated inflation.
+Hourly wages rose a less-than-expected 0.2% from March and 3.9% from a year earlier, the smallest annual gain since June 2021.

-The unemployment rate ticked up 3.9% — the 27th straight month in which it has remained below 4%, the longest such streak since the 1960s.
+The Fed has been delaying any consideration of interest rate cuts until it gains more confidence that inflation is steadily slowing toward its 2% target.
+Rate cuts by the central bank would, over time, reduce the cost of mortgages, auto loans and other consumer and business borrowing.

 The state of the economy is weighing on voters' minds as the November presidential campaign intensifies.
 Despite the strength of the job market, Americans remain generally exasperated by high prices, and many of them assign blame to President Joe Biden.